 A great Gilmore-mom prioritizes time with her children.
 Whether they spend time shopping around town, eating stupid amounts of junk food, chatting over coffee or during movie nights, walking around Stars Hollow, or even having slumber parties – mommy daughter time is important, and frequent!

-I love spending special mommy-daughter time with K1.
-But since she’s only 6, we’re not quite at the level of Lorelai and Rory.
+I love spending special mommy-daughter time with K. But since she’s only 6, we’re not quite at the level of Lorelai and Rory.
 I’ve actually often wondered how different their time together was together when Rory was small, not yet old enough for chatting over coffee or dishing about boys.
-Did she play Barbie’s and baby dolls like the rest of us?
+Did she play Barbies and baby dolls like the rest of us?
+Was Rory a colicky child or was she always perfect?

 15. Always be honest.